Charles-Goodwin/OlaWall/README.md

 Multi pin i2S ws2812b ESP32

-This has been written as a proof of concept to verify what can be accomplished controlling LEDs via i2S rather than RMT
+This has been written as a proof of concept to verify what can be accomplished controlling LEDs via i2S rather than RMT.

+I've used the pacifica pattern as a typical pattern someone might wish to render

 If you comment out the first line of code for the ino file and flash yhe code to the ESP32, the leds will be refreshed using the conventional